Tintagel: Notable secular buildings

 King Arthur's Great Halls at Trevena is a substantial building of the early 1930s.
 It was built for custard powder manufacturer F. T. Glasscock as the headquarters of the "Fellowship of the Knights of the Round Table", behind Trevena House.
 A variety of Cornish stones are used in the construction and the 73 stained glass windows illustrating the Arthurian tales are by Veronica Whall; there are several paintings of scenes from the life of King Arthur by William Hatherell.
-In 1927, the Order of the Fellowship of the Knights of the Round Table was formed in Britain by Frederick Thomas Glasscock (a retired London businessman, d.
+In 1927, the order of the Fellowship of the Knights of the Round Table of King Arthur was formed in Britain by Frederick Thomas Glasscock (a retired London businessman, d.
 1934) to promote Christian ideals and Arthurian notions of medieval chivalry.
 Glasscock was resident at Tintagel (in the house "Eirenicon" which he had built) and responsible for the building of King Arthur's Hall (an extension of Trevena House which had been John Douglas Cook's residence and had been built on the site of the former Town Hall and Market Hall).
 The hall is now used as a Masonic Hall, and is home to four Masonic bodies.